12 Ways to Empower Your Child Against Bullying -- Including CyberBullying

 Unfortunately, bullies prey on kids whom they perceive to be vulnerable.
 If you have a child who has social-skill challenges, make it a priority to support your child in all the other ways listed in this article, to make him less attractive to bullies.
 Then, make games out of social skills, and practice at home.
 Role play with your child how to join a game at the playground, introduce himself to another child at a party, or initiate a playdate.
 For instance, kids who are successful in joining groups of kids usually observe first, and find a way to fit into the group, rather than just barging in.

 Research shows that bullies begin with verbal harassment.
 How the "victim" responds to the first verbal aggression determines whether the bully continues to target this particular child.
 If the aggression gives the bully what he's looking for -- a feeling of power from successfully pushing the other child's buttons -- the aggression will generally escalate.
 It's imperative to discuss this issue with every child BEFORE they might be subject to bullying, so they can stand up for themselves successfully when a bully first "tests" them.

 Roleplay with your child how he can stand up to a bully.
 Point out to your child that the bully wants to provoke a response that makes the bully feel powerful, so showing emotion and fighting back are exactly what the bully feeds off.
-Explain that while he can't control the bully, he can always control his own response.
+Explain that while your child can't control the bully, he can always control his own response.
 So in every interaction, how he responds will either inflame the situation or defuse it.
 Your child needs to avoid getting "hooked" no matter how mad the bully makes him.

 The best strategy is always to maintain one's own dignity, and to let the "bully" maintain his dignity -- in other words, to keep your dignity while withdrawing from the situation, and not to attack or demean the other person.
 To do this, simply say something calm like:

 "You know, I’m just going to ignore that comment."